karanam61/Detecting-Web-attacks-/Challenges/Challenge2.md

 Web attacks – Challenge 2 :

-In this challenge I was given an access log to analyze .
-The first question was
+In this challenge I was given an access log to analyze . question was

 <img src="./media3/media/image1.png"